-Author, speaker, healer and artist, Anne Heck dedicates her work to helping women connect with their personal power, leading to greater self confidence, deeper awareness, stronger boundaries and a willingness to speak their truth.
+Anne is a writer, speaker, healer and artist devoted to inspiring and guiding others to trust themselves, open to their intuitive guidance and experience the magic of life through ceremony, positive intention and a creative, curious spirit.
+Through speaking, mentoring and workshop facilitation, Anne inspires women to connect with their personal power, leading to greater self confidence, deeper awareness, stronger boundaries and a willingness to speak their truth.

 Anne devoted five years to founding and facilitating assertiveness and self defense trainings throughout Western North Carolina.
 She’s a graduate of IMPACT and DC Model Mugging as well as a graduate of Feminine Power Training with Claire Zammit and Katherine Woodward Thomas.
 She completed training as a Child Protection Advocate with Kidpower, an international non-profit devoted to keeping kids safe, and has apprenticed with the late beloved Amrita Hobbs, an expert in women’s rites of passage work who lived and worked in Australia.

-Much of Anne’s life has been devoted to healing from trauma.
+Much of Anne’s life has been devoted to healing.
 She has spent thousands of hours studying energetic systems and how our interactions result from how we manage and hold our inner power.
 She's deeply attuned to energy, is a compassionate listener and is adept at gently guiding others in the direction of greater balance and flow in their lives.

-Anne devoted four years in training to become a Certified Science of Mind Practitioner, and she's an Ordained Interfaith Minister with Alliance of Divine Love.
+Anne facilitates circles of women and offers individual mentoring.
+She devoted four years in training to become a Certified Science of Mind Practitioner, and is an Ordained Interfaith Minister with Alliance of Divine Love.
 A graduate of Tony Robbins' Mastery University as well as his Trainer’s Academy, Anne has served as a Trainer at his live events.
-She has studied Conscious Languaging with Bob Stevens and understands the many ways in which our language reflects and affects our behavior and emotions.
+She studied Conscious Languaging with Bob Stevens and understands the many ways in which our language reflects and affects our behavior and emotions.

 Anne has mentored extensively with Master Spiritual Dowser Joey Korn, and has studied with the late Healer and Dowser Harold McCoy and Nature Mystic Dorothy Maclean who co-founded the Findhorn Foundation Community.
 Anne utilizes these skills in her wellness sessions and her clearing and balancing of living environments.